 North Carolina’s juvenile justice system focuses on juvenile delinquency prevention and rehabilitation.
 This means that if convicted, your child faces probation, community service, and even detention at a juvenile detention center.
 However, just because your child will not go to adult jail does not mean a conviction should be taken lightly.

-A juvenile convicted of a crime can still face stiff penalties, some of which can put him or her at risk for further troubles down the road.
+A juvenile convicted of a crime can still face stiff penalties, some of which can put them at risk for further troubles down the road.
 Depending on the severity of the crime and the child’s age there is also the possibility of the case winding up in adult court – something you want to avoid at all costs.

 With the considerable experience Attorney Anna M. Goodwin has in juvenile cases our firm should be able to help get the best outcome in your child’s case.
 There are no guarantees in these situations, but a good legal defense can minimize the final charges your child faces and the punishments that come along with those charges.